jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Everyone working together inside an ecosystem to make sure energy, nutrients, and water is continually passed, as a torch, from being to being with the most important requirement being we do not use it up, by always make us of it, before passing it along.

 Our game is different because of us and our minds.

+The giving tree is dead.

+The buildings, schools, power stations, roads, our ancestors planted are dying.
+I don't mean in a metaphorical way.
+I mean in aging happens, entropy increases, this fall apart.

+And we're using words to try to justify we, per race, greed, gender, deserve the dwelingl share of the pie.

 We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard as it did when elders used stories to teach oceanic navigation or philosophers started to question those stories for a more natural truth.